Engineering blog

 As-built construction documents reflect the actual structure or the building – not as it was conceived as idea, but as it actually stands.

-Buildings don’t always stick to plans and the final structure may be slightly or significantly different to the original idea.
+Buildings don’t always stick to plans and the final structure may be slightly or significantly different to the original idea thus they provide accurate data for creating future architectural drawings/renovations, ensuring that any new plans are based on the current state of the building.

 As-built drawings are developed by contractors and sub-contractors from red-lined drafts and are essential to your construction project.